STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 |hpx| thread scheduling policies
 ================================

-The |hpx| runtime has five thread scheduling policies: local-priority, static-priority, local, static and abp-priority.
+The |hpx| runtime has six thread scheduling policies: local-priority, static-priority, local, static, local-workrequesting-fifo, and abp-priority.
 These policies can be specified from the command line using the command line option :option:`--hpx:queuing`.
 In order to use a particular scheduling policy, the runtime system must be built with the appropriate scheduler flag turned on (e.g. ``cmake -DHPX_THREAD_SCHEDULERS=local``, see :ref:`cmake_variables` for more information).

 Priority local scheduling policy (default policy)
 -------------------------------------------------